nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Duplicates are not created (NRIC uniqueness is enforced).

 **MSS**
-1. Fred enters command to `add` a new patient.
+1. Fred enters command to `add` a new person.
-2. CareLink requests patient details.
+2. CareLink requests person details.
-3. Fred enters the patient details.
+3. Fred enters the person details along with their role as patient, caregiver, or both.
 4. CareLink validates the input data.
-5. CareLink saves the patient details to the system.
+5. CareLink saves the person details to the system.
 6. CareLink displays a success message and shows the newly added patient in the system.
 7. Use case ends.